ramirorichmand/RR10_MyStudyPlan/README.md

 <b> Thank you </b> for taking the time to drop by and check out this revised study plan ☺️

-If you've liked or found this project helpful, please consider giving it a star 🌟 and supporting me on my journey to improve my programming skills and chase my aspirations.
-I'd love to hear your feedback on this project, so feel free to leave your thoughts and suggestions.
+If you've liked or found this helpful, please consider giving it a star 🌟 and supporting me on my journey to improve my programming skills and chase my aspirations.
+I'd love to hear your feedback on this project, so feel free to leave your thoughts and suggestions 📬

-Every contribution counts and is deeply appreciated as I pursue a path of lifelong learning and aim to share meaningful content for [ ] community alike.

-Every contribution counts and is deeply appreciated as I pursue a path of lifelong learning and aim to share meaningful content that connects with as many people as possible.
+Every contribution counts and is deeply appreciated as I pursue a path of lifelong learning and aim to share meaningful content that connects with as many people as possible 🌎

 Thank you again for your support! 🙏